Product management in action

 A lot of people think product management is all about bringing new products to market, but in truth this is just a small part of the puzzle.
 Product management covers everything from designing new and innovative products, tweaking existing products to meet changes in the market to retiring products that are no longer needed.

-Product management has a lot of different goals.
+There are a lot of different goals in product management.
 These can include:

 To ensure these activities are carried out in a controlled way there is normally some sort of product management lifecycle in place – even if it isn’t called that.
 Each step in the process will have links to other areas of an organisation, e.g. project management, testing, marketing and sales and it is important to ensure that all of those linkages are controlled and monitored.